Answered By: Supervisors Customer Services Last Updated: May 30, 2022 Views: 249

 A peer-reviewed journal contains articles written by experts that are reviewed by several other experts in the field before the article is published in the journal in order to insure the article’s quality.
 (The article is more likely to be scientifically valid, reach reasonable conclusions, etc.) In most cases the reviewers do not know who the author of the article is, so that the article succeeds or fails on its own merit, not the reputation of the expert.

 The term scholarly or academic journals may also be used.

-In Summon you can narrow your search to Scholarly and Peer Reviewed articles by using the Refine Your Search options on the left of the results screen or via the Advanced Search.
+After you have carried out a search in Library search you can narrow your search to Peer Reviewed articles by using the Refine Your Search options on the left of the results screen or via the Advanced Search.

-In most journals databases there is also an option to restrict your search to peer reviewed journals.
+In most journal databases there is also an option to restrict your search to peer reviewed journals.

 Chat to us 24/7

 Chat with one of our librarians during staffed hours, or one of our partner librarians from around the world outside of staffed hours.
 The service is available 24/7!